rudrab/Shadow/README.md

 ==================
 If you like the theme, don't forget to upvote it at [gnome-look](https://www.gnome-look.org/content/show.php/Shadow?content=170398).

-If you _really_ like the theme, please consider me a coffee using [paypal](https://www.paypal.me/RudraBanerjee).
+If you _really_ like the theme, please buy me a coffee using [PayPal](https://www.paypal.me/RudraBanerjee).

 My Other Apps
 =============